 "BMV Guidance Day: Interpretations & Training on ICH M10 before its Adoption; Audits Outcome using 2018 FDA; Transition from Local Guidelines to ICH M10 with Gap Analysis on Controversial Issues"

 How can you be prepared for the transition from local FDA, EMA, MHLW, ANVISA Guidance/Guidelines to ICH M10?
 What do you need to do for the ICH M10 adoption & Global Harmonization of Bioanalytical Guidance?
 An in-depth gap analysis on controversial BMV issues after the public consultation of the ICH M10

 Training Session T1 for LBA scientists: 7am - 6:00pm

-"Large Molecules Method Development for LBA: Solving Challenges with Innovative Approaches on Critical Reagents, Learning from Vaccine Assays, Multi-Domain Biotherapeutics, Emerging Technologies"
+"Large Molecules Method Development by LBA: Solving Challenges with Innovative Approaches on Critical Reagents, Learning from Vaccine Assays, Multi-Domain Biotherapeutics, Emerging Technologies"

 What’s new in Critical Reagents and impact on method development?
 What can we learn from Vaccine Assays experience?
 How Multi-Domain Biotherapeutics (MDB) are changing traditional method development strategies?
 How can Emerging Technologies (ET) help in method development?

 Training Session T2 for Flow Cytometry scientists: 7am - 6:00pm